hemidactylus/zdm-scenario-draft/README.md

 On the base machine, run an API which connects to the DB (for now, Origin, but easy to switch).
 The API will be able to read and write, reachable with simple `curl` commands.

-Get the IP of the origin-1 machine,
+Get the IP of the origin-1 machine, **TODO** this would be hidden and replaced by a simple script printing the IPs (no need for user to know the internals)

 ```
 CASSANDRA_CONTACT_POINT=`docker inspect cassandra-origin-1 | jq -r '.[].NetworkSettings.Networks.zdm_network.IPAddress'`